 - For early blight, they are focusing efforts on collecting tomato samples with early blight symptoms from commercial fields in North Carolina.

 - These samples will help provide us with valuable information on how to better advise growers in North Carolina to manage these two diseases.
 If you are interested or available to help them with this project, then they can send shipping labels and simple instructions for collecting samples.
-Please contact Amanda (email@example.com) or Inga (firstname.lastname@example.org) for more information.
+Please contact Inga (email@example.com) for more information.

 Additional Information on the Vegetable Plant Pathogens Mentioned in this Veggie Call: